Three Key Rules for Building Your Brand by Writing

 Sending it Directly: Ignore Google search.
 Write for one specific person (a manager, a mentor, or a potential client).
 Send them the link directly with a note like: "I wrote more about our chat here."

-The Long Post Pressure: Thinking a post has to be very long to show your expertise, which leads to giving up from exhaustion.
+The Long Post Pressure: Thinking a post has to be long to show your expertise, which leads to giving up from exhaustion.

 The "Small Analysis": Use a simple "Problem → What I Did → Result" format.
 Share one picture of your work, list three points about how you did it, and that's it.